 Lincoln and First streets, Hinsdale

-Holiday ornaments are one of many items for sale at the Hinsdale Humane Society Pet Rescue and Resource Center online gift shop.
-Clothing, mugs, water bottles and more are available for the humans on the gift list, with bandannas for furry friends.
+Find the perfect gift for an animal-lover at the Hinsdale Humane Society Pet Rescue and Resource Center online gift shop and help raise money to care for homeless animals.
+T-shirts, hoodies, mugs, tote bags and stickers are available for the humans on the gift list.
 Purchases help the organization care for the animals at the shelter.

 Animal sponsorships are a great way to support homeless animals and a great gift idea.
-For a minimum sponsorship of $50, recipients will help provide care for an animal of their choosing, receive a personalized gift sponsorship certificate and listing on the society’s website, if desired.
+For a minimum sponsorship of $50, recipients will help provide care for an animal of their choosing, receive a personalized gift sponsorship certificate with the pet’s photo and an optional listing on the society’s website, if desired.
 Sponsorships can be purchased online.
 Questions?
-Call Deborah Kraus at (630) 323-5630, Ext.
-32, or email her at [email protected].
+Call (630) 323-5630 or send an email to [email protected].

 A limited edition cozy blanket with a delightful design that incorporates the 150th anniversary logo, beautifully celebrating Hinsdale’s rich history and vibrant community spirit, makes a great holiday gift.
 They come with a water-resistant backing, perfect for a picnic at KLM Park or any favorite spot.
 Proceeds help support local projects that preserve Hinsdale’s beauty.
 Cost: $20.